 4. Liberty Pumps Macerating Toilet – Premium Choice

 When it comes to bathroom renos or adding a bathroom to a concrete-floored basement, it can be a massive project that involves destroying the floor to add or replace plumbing.
 This maceration toilet by Liberty solves that problem by being self-contained.

-It’s not perfect, though.
-The toilet is quite expensive to have installed professionally because there’s a bit more to it than a standard toilet.
+It’s not perfect, however.
+The toilet is quite expensive to install professionally because there’s more to it than a standard toilet.
 In addition, the sensors in the tank have to be cleaned regularly to continue flushing properly.
 That being said, it’s an efficient and reliable toilet that’s reasonably easy to service.

 5. Nature’s Head Composting Toilet

 Composting toilets aren’t new, but they are becoming more popular.
 Off-grid applications or homes without plumbing are great candidates.
 But even new builds in the city are using composting toilets nowadays for their incredible efficiency because they don’t use water, and many models use minimal power.

 It’s not all rainbows and butterflies with a composting toilet, though.
 They require ongoing maintenance.
 Typically, they are designed to prevent unpleasant smells, but at times the odor prevention seems ineffective.

 6. VOVO Smart Bidet Toilet

 Bidets have been around in North America since the 1980s and have begun increasing in popularity in recent years.
 If you’re unfamiliar with a bidet, they spray warm water for cleaning after using the bathroom.
 This particular model features heated water and a warm-air dryer.